Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

             {
                 // The claimer has not submitted its step yet "status": "not_ready"
             },
             {
-                // The invitation token doesn't correspond to any existing invitation "status": "invitation_not_found"
-            },
-            {
                 // The invitation has already been completed